 Besides the materials, there’s a number of features that you’ll need to sort through.
 A few things to keep in mind include:

 - Hoods: Some of the sportier or more technical jackets will include helmet-compatible hoods.
-Unless you’re planning on ice climbing or mountaineering, it’s usually best to get a hoodless fleece; they tend to be more versatile as you can more easily wear them as a mid-layer.
+Unless you’re planning on ice climbing or mountaineering, go for a hoodless fleece; they tend to be more versatile as you can more easily wear them as a mid-layer.

 - Pockets: Since fleece jackets are designed for cooler weather, a good set of hand-warmer pockets is a great feature to have.
 When you’re shopping around for a jacket to take you into the colder months, you’ll want to ensure that the pockets are fleece-lined; likewise, opt for mesh-lined pockets if intense active pursuits are your jam.